You put in the miles, pushed your body to the limits, ran the race and missed your goal. What?? How did this happen?

 During week ten you will reconstruct your entire running future through three levels of running goals.
-We will help you to select goals that right for you.
+I will help you select goals that are right for you.
 These are goals that will inspire the dreamer in you to chase down and achieve a potential you never knew was possible.

 Focus: Finding your most powerful motivators